vijay7224/machine_tutorial/README.md

-this is a achine learning wedsite using language python streamlit machine learning
+this is a machine learning wedsite using language python streamlit machine learning